Solid Wood Flooring

 Organizing your planks: It is extremely important that the joints of your slats are not aligned.
 From this perspective, during your assembly you could alternate between shorter and longer slats.

 The Last Step: The last step in the floor installation process will be to focus over the finish of your room, dealing with moldings, quarter-rounds and skirting boards.

 Once the flooring has been installed, you are good to go!
-Maintaining solid real wood flooring isn’t a problem either; it’s a relatively simple process.
+Maintaining wood flooring isn’t a problem either; it’s a relatively simple process.
 You just need to use a standard cleaning agent or a multi-surface cleaner in order to clean the floors regularly.
 It doesn’t require a great deal of effort, and the most you have to do is to wipe it clean.
-If you want to further improve the resilience of your wooden floors, you can just apply a sealant on top to provide greater protection against stains.
+If you want to further improve the resilience of your hardwood floors, you can just apply a sealant on top to provide greater protection against stains.